✍️ Lauren Whitaker · Updated May 2026

-Baby shower bingo done right — how to play, what to put on the cards, why you need randomized cards, and free printable bingo cards in five themes (plus a generator).
+How to play baby shower bingo, what to put on the cards, why randomized cards matter, plus free printable bingo cards in five themes.

 Baby shower bingo is the fix for the one slow stretch of every shower: the gift-opening.
 Instead of a room politely watching one person unwrap things, everyone’s scanning their card hoping the next box is a onesie.
 It’s low-pressure, it works for any size crowd, and it’s just as easy on a video call.
 The one rule that matters: use randomized cards.
 Identical cards mean the whole room yells "bingo" at the same time and the game’s over before it started.